Join the Newsletter for Updates

 © Lion Diet 2023.
 All rights reserved

-I’m Mikhaila Peterson.
-I’m a podcaster, writer, mother and CEO.
-I’m thriving now, and that’s what’s important, but here’s a brief description about what most of my life has been like:
+I’m Mikhaila Fuller (previously Peterson).
+I’m a wife, mother, podcaster, writer, and CEO.
+I’m (finally) thriving now, and that’s what’s important, but here’s a brief description about what most of my life has been like:

 When I was 14 I was chronically fatigued and started getting itchy all over my body.
 A sensation like mosquitoes were biting me everywhere.
 When I was 17 I had my hip and ankle joints replaced from the arthritis that wasn’t being kept in check by the medications I was on.
 My rheumatologist said it was the worst arthritis she’d seen in her 25 years of being a children’s rheumatologist.
 I spent a year on a high dose of OxyContin (on top of the other medications) to keep me from killing myself because of the pain.
 It was like walking on broken bones for a whole year.
 Then I withdrew from OxyContin which was extremely unpleasant.
 The ankle replacement was installed slightly crooked and I ended up in chronic pain for 10 years because of that – less pain than with no replacement – but certainly not good enough.

 When I was 21 I was diagnosed with Idiopathic Hypersomnia – a fancy description for chronic fatigue.
 I couldn’t stop sleeping.
 I was fitfully sleeping 18 hours a day and exhausted for the rest of the hours.
 I had restless legs so badly that I couldn’t sleep well – probably contributing to the fatigue (and a side effect of the SSRI’s – something I didn’t find out until later).
 Then the chronic itch I’d had for 7 years turned into a rash and I got blisters on my body.
 When they started to get to my face I decided I was going to figure out what was wrong with me or it was going to kill me.